bonezegei/Bonezegei-Game-Engine/README.md

 # bonezegei-GameEngine
-This is a somple game engine for desktop
+This is a simple game engine for windows Operating System The compiler for this game engine is mingW
+The ideal IDE is the latest version of codeblocks